oist-cnru/reproducible/readme.md

 - More configurability.
 - Optionally capture input, output (`sys.stderr`, `sys.stdout`).
 - Easy disabling/reenabling of reproducible
-- Creation of `requirements.txt` files.
+- optional SHA256 in the filename of external files

 ## Changelog